jtwleung/Final-Project-ER-Wait-Times/README.md

     - Red Deer Regional Hospital (13% incidence, 1171 occurrences over 8736 rows)
     - Misericordia Community Hospital (12% incidence, 1032 occurrences over 8736 rows)

-        - It would be interesting to re-run this after re-building a new, more reliable model (perhaps with the classification problem defined as "is the wait more than 3 hours, the recommended wait (at 90th percentile) by the CAEP?", or "is the wait longer than average for the entire dataset?"), and predicting on the  generic input data covering every hour, for all days, for all weeks in a generic year (see [Future Exploration](#future-exploration) section below.
+        - It would be interesting to re-run this after re-building a new, more reliable model (perhaps with the classification problem defined as "is the wait more than 3 hours, the recommended wait (at 90th percentile) by the CAEP?", or "is the wait longer than average for the entire dataset?"), and predicting on the  generic input data covering every hour, for all days, for all weeks in a generic year (see [Future Exploration](#future-exploration) section below).
         - It would also be interesting to dig into why these 4 hospitals with the highest "incidence of > 90% probability of having a long wait" have such high values compared to other hospitals, especially.

 ### Technical Discoveries